-• With Message Center
+• With Message center

-Press and release the message center INFO button until "TRIP" appears in the display (this represents the trip mode).
-Press the control again to select Trip A and TRIP A OR B XXX.X mi NW 000000.0 mi
+Press and release the message center INFO button until TRIP A or TRIP B appears in the display (this represents the trip mode).

-Trip B features.
 Press and hold the RESET button for two seconds to reset.

-AUDIO SYSTEMS

-Quick start - How to get going
+AUDIO SYSTEMS Quick start - How to get going